Protecting Classifiers From Attacks: Protecting classifiers from attacks

+Estimating $p(X)$ is standard using training data, which is untainted by assumption.
+We just need a density estimation technique.
+For example, approximately sampling from this distribution could be done via bootstrapping from the training data.
+In addition, other techniques such as generative adversarial networks \citep{NIPS2014_5423}, energy-based models \citep{grathwohl2019your} or \textcolor{black}{ mixture models \citep{gamma}} could be used.
+For high-dimensional $X$ this sampling might be complex, partly motivating our approach in Section \ref{sec:diff}.

+On the other hand, sampling from $p(X' | X)$ entails strategic thinking as we need to model how the adversary would modify the originating instance $X$.
+Any attacking model in the literature, { including the ones sketched in Section \ref{attacks}}, could be used, making our framework applicability very general.
+However, we propose a formal Bayesian decision-theoretic argument to produce samples from $p(X' | X)$, employing the ARA methodology to account explicitly for the uncertainty about the adversary's behavior.
+In particular, we identify two sources of uncertainty that are relevant for adversarial purposes: a) adversarial attacks might not be deterministic as, e.g., an attacker might choose to randomize between multiple different data transformations and, thus, we should consider {\em aleatory} uncertainty when modeling attacks; b) another source of uncertainty ({\em epistemic}) stems from our lack of knowledge about the adversary.
+Herein, we show how the ARA methodology can be used to model both types of uncertainties.

-On the other hand, sampling from $p(x' | x)$ entails strategic thinking, which we shall treat with the ARA methodology.
-Without loss of generality, assume that the attacker considers interesting for him the first $l$ classes (call them bad), the other ones being irrelevant for him (good): he is interested in modifying data associated with instances belonging to the first $l$ classes to make $C$ believe that they belong to the remaining ones.
-As an example, consider a fraudster who may commit $l\,\,$ types of fraud; he crafts the corresponding $x$ to make $C$ think that she has received a legitimate object of class $i$, with $i>l$.
-As we only consider integrity violations, we base our analysis on the decomposition
+With no loss of generality, assume that, out of the relevant $k$ classes, the attacker deems as interesting the first $l$ (call them {\em bad}), the other ones being irrelevant to him ({\em good}): he is interested in modifying data associated with instances belonging to the bad classes to make $C$ believe that they belong to the good ones.
+As an example, consider a fraudster who may commit $l\,\,$ types of fraud.
+He crafts the corresponding $x$ to $x'$ to make the classifier think that she has received a legitimate instance from class $y>l$.
+As we only consider integrity violations (that is, { the adversary has just control over bad instances)} we use the decomposition